elasticio/elasticio.github.io/_integrator-guide/mapping-data.md

 We can match the *Status* field with the incoming `status` value as well to complete the mapping and go forward.

-> **Note** During the mapping process the mapping expressions get evaluated on the samples.
+> **Note** During the mapping process the mapping expressions is evaluated on the samples.
 During the component execution {{site.data.tenant.name}} evaluates these expressions based on the incoming data which will differ from the presented sample.

 ## Using advanced mapping mode